huggingface/blog/gradio-reload.md

 ### Conclusion

 In this post, I developed a working AI application with Gradio and the HuggingFace Inference API.
-When I started developing this, I didn't know what the final product would look like so being able to iterate through different ideas quickly was important.
+When I started developing this, I didn't know what the final product would look like so having the UI and server logic reload instanty let me iterate on different ideas very quicky.
+It took me about an hour to develop this entire app!

 If you'd like to see the entire code for this demo, please check out this [space](https://huggingface.co/spaces/freddyaboulton/document-analzer)!